The 5 things I wish

 Start a gratitude list, have a little notebook by your bed and write ten things you are grateful for every night before you go to sleep.
 I promise it will have you waking up feeling more positive and feeling an abundance in your life rather than a lack.

-NUMBER FIVE - There is no time limit to recovery.
+There is no time limit to recovery.

-So be gentle with yourself now more than ever.
+So be gentle and patient with yourself.

-That’s not an excuse to stay in bed and hibernate in self-pity.
+No, that’s not an excuse to stay in bed and hibernate in self-pity.

 I know this because I am living proof of it.